jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 Traditional benchmarks often measure performance on human-designed tasks, but they don't always reveal the underlying capabilities or limitations of the models.
 Simple experiments like this semantic diversity test can reveal surprising insights about how different models process and understand language.

-The fact that a sub-dollar experiment (running 3 trials across 35 models) could reveal such clear performance differences and consistency patterns suggests we're still in the early days of understanding what these systems can and can't do.
+The fact that a sub-dollar experiment (running 3 trials across 35 models) could reveal such clear performance differences and consistency patterns suggests we're in the early days of understanding what these systems can and can't do.